alakhani5/practice-node-sequelize/notes.md

 Building forward (back to front) - no need to fake any data, comes from the real db

 primary key by default is ids

+API routes and the views routes

+API routes:

+// error handler goes on the bottom because it's only hit if none of the other routes get matched

+Views routes - front end: